michael-sevcik/CommandLineParser/CommandLineParser/README.md

 - `bool isMandatory` works the same as in the previous Interfaces.
 - `char[]? shortSynonyms = null` works the same as in the previous Interfaces.
 - `string[]? longSynonyms = null` string[]? longSynonyms = null.
-- `char delimiter = ','` sets the delimiter, which user is expected to use on the command line to separate multiple parameters.
+- `char separator = ','` sets the separator, which user is expected to use on the command line to separate multiple parameters.
+Cannot be white-space character.

 ```C#
 public static IMultipleParameterOption CreateMultipleParametersPlainArgument<T>(